keu/docs/astro/test-and-troubleshoot-locally.md

 - DAGs have no cycles.
 - There are no general import or syntax errors.

 `astro dev pytest` runs this default test alongside any other custom tests that you add to the `tests` directory.
-For more information about this command, see the [CLI Command Reference](cli/astro-dev-pytest.md).
+For more information about this command, see the [CLI command reference](cli/astro-dev-pytest.md).

-## View Airflow Logs
+## View Airflow logs

 You can use the Astro CLI to view logs for Airflow tasks and components from your local Airflow environment.
 This is useful if you want to troubleshoot a specific task instance, or if your environment suddenly stops working after a code change.
 See [View logs](view-logs.md).

-## Run Airflow CLI Commands
+## Run Airflow CLI commands

 To run [Apache Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html) commands locally, run the following: